mdadams/clang_libraries_companion/README.md

 ## Podman/Docker Containerized Demonstration Environment

-A Dockerfile is provided that can be used to create a Podman/Docker container image with all of the necessary software dependencies for building and running the code examples in this repository.
+A script is provided that can be used to create a Podman/Docker container image with all of the necessary software dependencies for building and running the code examples in this repository.
 Building this image is quite time consuming since it requires building LLVM.